wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-work-with-parameters/includes/2-work-with-parameters.md

 ## Video 12: Working with Parameters - Part 2

-In this 11-minute video Peter Myers and Chris Finlan describe different parameter scenarios:
+In this 11-minute video, Peter Myers and Chris Finlan describe different parameter scenarios:
 - Adding an “All” item
 - Multi-value parameters
 - Cascading parameters